 Key Takeaways

-Jay Bryant pleaded guilty to his role in the 2002 murder of Jason Mizell, known as Jam Master Jay of Run-DMC.
+Jay Bryant pleaded guilty to aiding in the 2002 murder of Jason Mizell, known as Jam Master Jay of Run-DMC.
 He admitted to helping others enter Mizell's recording studio where the shooting occurred.

-• Bryant faces 15 to 20 years in prison for his role in the murder and unrelated charges
+- Jay Bryant faces 15 to 20 years for his role and unrelated drug charges

 The case remained unsolved for nearly two decades until federal prosecutors filed charges against three men: Karl Jordan Jr., Ronald Washington, and Jay Bryant.
 Prosecutors argued that the killing was motivated by revenge after Jordan and Washington were cut out of a drug deal worth nearly $200,000.